pgxcentre/genipe/docs/installation.rst

 Updating the package
 ---------------------

-If there is a new :py:mod:`gwip` release, perform one of the following command (depending of the installation method).
+If there is a new :py:mod:`genip` release, perform one of the following command (depending of the installation method).
 Don't forget to first activate the python virtual environment.